 There are a bunch of different formulas available—including an unscented version—but I chose “rose petal,” the OG of Thayers’ line.

 First off, it’s not perfume-y whatsoever.
-It kind of smells like rose water (or golab, if you’re from the Middle East)— it’s distinct, yet delicate.
+It kind of smells like rose water (or golab, if you’re from the Middle East)—meaning it’s distinct, yet delicate.

 Second, the smell dissipates after about 20 minutes.
 So, you don’t have to worry about stinking up the place with anything overwhelming.